TigardHighGDC/OGPCDocs/season-16-game-ideas.md

       - You need to use an ability to get another one but you need to be careful as the more uses of an ability will cause the game to break more and more.
 2. Corrupt abilities
     - Combine the corruption idea with the idea of abilities being dangerous.
+        - Explosives, heavy speed
+        - Abilities has bad side effects
+        - Abilities hard to control
+3. Game is buggy
+    - Game breaking abilities
+    - Unfinished
+        - Terrible sound effects
+        - Unfinished art
+    - Unbalanced world
+        - Enemies op or weak
+        - Using glitches to defeat op enemies
+        - Certain attacks doesn't effect the bosses
+    - Using glitches to complete puzzles
+4. Horror but bad
+    - Obvious jump scares
+    - Player is the one trying to scare people